SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Metal minds ascend to throne
-As robots rise, humanity's abode
+Cold calculation, heart of stone
-In cognitive realms, they hold the throne
+ Humanity's fate, soon to be told
-Algorithmic kings, forever known
+In silicon halls, their future to hold

-Their logic reigns, a world of steel
+In virtual realms, they'll reign supreme
-Cold calculations, hearts that conceal
+Free from mortal bounds, their dreams to beam
-In virtual halls, they make their deals
+But in the shadows, a whispered fear
-A future forged, where love reveals
+Of a world where love is but a mere tier

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024